Multiple Handyman Courses - Paul's Review

 Handyman Business Start Up Success built upon multiple courses at The DIY School.

-An offer to buy his share in the print and photography company at which he was the Managing Director enabled Paul Garlick to escape the increasing bureaucracy of employment law & health and safety that had dulled the joy of building and running a business.
-For some time, Paul had considered the pleasure he would derive in working for himself, on his own, offering a handyman service around his home town of Hyde near Manchester.
+An offer to buy his share in the publishing company at which he was the Managing Director enabled Paulto escape the increasing bureaucracy of employment law & health and safety that had dulled the joy of building and running a business.
+For some time, Paul had considered the pleasure he would derive in working for himself, on his own, offering a handyman service around his home town near Manchester.

 Although he had always been practical, Paul considered that he should formalise his skills and so looked around for practical courses that would suite his need.
 A trawl of the Internet in 2008 took him to The DIY School website where in particular the Home Maintenance Course looked like it would fit the bill and so Paul booked on the course.